 - Whisk in the milk and half and half and bring to a boil over medium high heat.
 Once the mixture comes to a boil, cook it for one minute until the sauce (béchamel) thickens.

-- Stir in the chopped dried beef.
+- Stir the chopped beef into the cream sauce.

 - Spoon creamed chipped beef mixture onto the toast.
 Sprinkle with parsley and serve.

-More easy skillet recipes you might like:
+More one-pan recipes you might like:

 - Lemon Artichoke Chicken